moss-l/bhs-js-testing/NOTES.md

 For instance, `+`, `-`, `*`, and `/` are all operators that can be
 applied to two numbers to produce a new number, according to the normal mathematical definition.
-Now we can use the ⟹ more usefully to show the values produced by expressions involving these operators.
+Another operator you'll need for some of the exercises is `%`, called modulus, which divides one number by another and returns the integer remainder.
+Here are some examples of expressions using those operators:

 ```
 1 + 2 ⟹ 3
 7 - 3 ⟹ 4
 4 * 10 ⟹ 40
 50.3 / 13.2 ⟹ 3.8106060606060606
+6 % 3 ⟹ 0
+23 % 10 ⟹ 3
 ```

-Boolean values, which represent logical true/false values, really show how the meaning of a value can be largely determined by the operators on the type.
+Boolean values, which represent logical true/false values, really show how the meaning of a value is determined by the operators on the type.
 The main operators are `!` which flips the meaning of a single boolean value (`true` to `false` and `false` to `true`), `&&` which evaluates to the logical “and” of two booleans, `||` which evaluates to the logical “or” of two booleans.
 Here are some examples.

 ```
 !true ⟹ false